7 things to know about college disability services

 6. You’re no longer automatically in the loop.

 When your child was in high school, you were legally entitled to be part of the process.
-It’s the exact opposite when your child is in college.
+That’s not true when your child is in college.
 The law protects your child’s privacy.
 So if you want to talk to the disability services officer or anyone else involved with your child’s accommodations, you’ll need permission from both your child and the school.

 7. Colleges don’t provide evaluations for learning and thinking differences.

-After high school, your child will have to go for a private evaluation if he wants updated test results, or if he suspects he may have an undiagnosed learning or thinking difference.
+After high school, students have to go for a private evaluation if they want updated test results, or if they suspect they may have an undiagnosed learning or thinking difference.

 There are big differences between supports in high school and in college for students with learning and thinking differences.
-But while you can’t play a direct role once your child is in college, there are still things you can do to help him succeed.
-For instance, you can work together to
+But while parents can’t play a direct role when their kids are in college, there are still things they can do to help them succeed.
+For instance, parents and students can work together to